-• IP Services: Define a user ID for the system resolver with an associated OMVS segment (Required IF, as of R13)
+IP Services: Define a user ID for the system resolver with an associated OMVS segment (Required IF, as of R13)

-TCP/IP stack initialization will not be able to complete.

-- •Verify that your resolver user ID for the resolver started procedure has an OMVS segment associated with it.
+- •As of R13, the system resolver uses z/OS UNIX in the resolver address space.
+An OMVS segment is required, or the resolver initialization will fail, and the TCP/IP stack initialization will not be able to complete. - •Verify that your resolver user ID for the resolver started procedure has an OMVS segment associated with it.
 If you do not have a resolver user ID, you must create one that includes an OMVS segment.
 Sample EZARACF is provided. - IP Services: Ensure that the FTP user exit routine FTCHKPWD tolerates and additional parameter (Required IF, as of R13) - •As of R13, the z/OS FTP server allows logging into FTP with a password phrase.
 An additional parameter describing the password or password phrase is now passed to the FTCHKPWD user exit. - •Inspect your FTCHKPWD user exit routine.
 Modify as needed to tolerate an additional parameter passed to the exit, or process the password parameter.